Reviews You Can Rely On

 In the day and age of content creation, along with 4K or even 8K resolution video cameras with massive sensors and bulky lenses, some people's rigs have grown to fairly substantial sizes.
 If you're going to be sticking a piece of camera equipment that costs as much as a decent car on your tripod, you'll want to be sure that it's not going to buckle under the weight.

-It's hard to top the options from 3 Legged Thing, as previously mentioned.
-The lighter 3 Legged Thing Punks Travis is built to hold up to 39.2 lbs, with its big brother, the Winston 2.0, bringing in the best load capacity we've seen yet at an aforementioned 88 pounds.
-The other high-end models in our review offer decent weight capacities for most photographers, with the Manfrotto MT190XPRO4 handling up to 15.4 pounds.
-Some of our less expensive models also handled weight well, with the PHOPIK 77 managing up to 17.6 lbs.
+The 3 Legged Thing tripods have some of the highest weight capacities.
+The lighter 3 Legged Thing Punks Travis is built to hold up to 39.2 pounds, with its big brother, the Winston 2.0, bringing in the best load capacity we've seen yet at (88 pounds!)
+The other high-end models we tested offer decent weight capacities for most photographers.
+Some of the less expensive tripods also handled weight well, with the PHOPIK 77 managing up to 17.6 pounds.

 Versatility

 Tripods that can twist into the most unusual positions and angles receive the highest scores in this category.
-Models that extend to great heights while also allowing for low-angle shots earned decent scores as well.
+Models that extend to great heights might be good for taller users who don't want to hunch over to look through the viewfinder.
+However, we also appreciate a low-to-the-ground setup that allows for low-angle shots.
+In a perfect world, your tripod has the ability to do both.

 tripod - what contorted positions can you put your camera in? the vanguard...